Eppo-exp/eppo-docs/docs/statistics/confidence-intervals/statistical-nitty-gritty.md

 1. The statistical guarantees are valid even for very broad assumptions about the underlying distribution of $\Delta$.
-2. You do not need to predeterimine the sample size.
+2. You do not need to predetermine the sample size.
 3. You can peek at results any number of times, and can decide, based on what you see, to shut down the experiment or keep it running to collect more data.
 4. You can use any stopping rule you like, meaning, for example, you can change